dglynn/deploy-to-aks/README.md

 ### Deploy AKS cluster to Azure

-To deploy the AKS cluster to your own tenant you first need to `cd aks-cluster` and edit the following files:
+To deploy the AKS cluster to your own tenant you first need to [`cd aks-cluster`](aks-cluster) and edit the following files:

-1. From the [variables.tf](aks-cluster/variables.tf) add your tenant and subscription id's:
+1. Edit the [variables.tf](aks-cluster/variables.tf) and add your tenant and subscription id's:

    ```
    variable "tenant_id" {